International-Data-Spaces-Association/IDS-RAM_4_0/documentation/4_Perspectives_of_the_Reference_Architecture_Model/4_3_Governance_Perspective/4_3_x_Privacy_Perspective.md

 attacker cannot draw further conclusions and the user/employee record stays protected.

 ### Obfuscation
-Adding random data or noise data to existing records in order to disturb ceartain kind of computations or to distract an potential attacker.
-Obfuscation is not a strong privacy-preserving technique, but allows to „cloak“ data with a ceratin degree of uncertaintiy.
+Adding random data or noise data to existing records in order to disturb certain kind of computations or to distract an potential attacker.
+Obfuscation is not a strong privacy-preserving technique, but allows to „cloak“ data with a certain degree of uncertainty.
 E.g. hashing content effectively hides that data content, but as soon as the initial data is known, hashing can be repeated and looses it’s protective power.